-For me, bulgogi is the most iconic Korean dish that’s not kimchi.
+For many, bulgogi is the most iconic Korean dish other than kimchi.

 What is bulgogi?